georgewatson/georgewatson.me/index.md

 Hi, I'm George.
 I'm a statistician
-with R and Python expertise
-and experience in government administration living and working in Yorkshire.
+and certified Professional Data Scientist with R and Python expertise and experience delivering in the public sector living and working in Yorkshire.

 I used to do science: